 It’s hard to overstate the cultural influence casting director Sarah Halley Finn has had on the last decade as the Marvel Cinematic Universe’s go-to casting director.
 Beginning with the first “Iron Man” film in 2008, she has been responsible for assembling the Avengers, getting established actors like Robert Downey Jr. into comic book action films, and making stars out of at-the-time newcomers like Chris Hemsworth.
-And she’s not finished—Finn is still busy in the MCU with sequels and new ensembles like “Eternals,” as well as franchise extensions for Disney+.
-And, miraculously, the MCU isn’t her only focus; she still casts indies like “Three Billboards Outside Ebbing, Missouri” and other blockbusters under the Disney umbrella, including this year’s star-studded “The Lion King.”
+And she’s not finished—Finn is still busy in the MCU, as well as with franchise extensions for Disney+.
+And, miraculously, the MCU isn’t her only focus; she still casts indies like “Three Billboards Outside Ebbing, Missouri” and other blockbusters under the Disney umbrella, including the star-studded "The Lion King."

 How does casting for the Marvel Cinematic Universe films compare to casting for indies?

 On my end, it’s always the best actor for the part and to bring the director’s vision to life.
 When we have a huge budget, we might have more resources.
 For example, I’m able to collaborate with regional casting directors in different parts of the world when we’re looking for a certain role.
 When we were trying to cast “Black Panther,” it was really important to Ryan [Coogler] and us to have as much authenticity as we could, and we engaged with a South African casting director.
 Similarly, we’re looking extensively for “Shang-Chi,” right now.
 That’s one of the biggest differences.

 What differences are there between casting a Marvel ensemble and a story that focuses on one character?